 However, a wide range of support is now available to staff at Bradford Teaching Hospitals NHS Foundation Trust (BTHFT) via the Occupational Health (OH) Department.

-Occupational Health Manager, Michael Cockayne, recently outlined the help on offer to staff in any department around the areas of mental health, stress and anxiety.
+Amanda Grice, Acting Manager at our Workplace Health and Wellbeing Centre, recently outlined the help on offer to staff in any department around the areas of mental health, stress and anxiety.

 “Firstly, we have our Employee Assistance Programme, a service that is available 24 hours a day, seven days a week to any staff member experiencing problems affecting their psychological wellbeing.